nejckorasa/auditor-spring/README.md

 # auditor-spring

 ##### Spring boot application used to audit (trace) user requests.

-> Solves persistent tracing requirement in microservice architecture.
+Solves persistent tracing requirement in microservice architecture.
->
-> Tracing service should run in separate machine (This is even more important if file audit is chosen)
+Tracing service should run in separate machine (This is even more important if file audit is chosen).
->
-> Backing up data saved by auditor is also recommended
+Backing up data saved by auditor is also recommended.